jayllo-c/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
+* stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object) and all `Exam` objects (which are contained in a `UniqueExamList` object).
-* stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently filtered `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI can update when the data in the list changes.
+* stores the currently selected `Exam` which is exposed to outsiders as an unmodifiable `ObservableValue<Exam>`.
+This is used in conjunction with the exam and exam score implementation, and also used to update the highlighted exam on the UI.
+* stores `ScoreStatistics` for the currently selected `Exam`.
+This statistic is used in conjunction with the mean and median feature.
+It is also exposed to outsiders as an unmodifiable `ObservableValue<ScoreStatistics>` so that the UI can be bound to this value for updating.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <box type="info" seamless>

-**Note:** An alternative (arguably, a more OOP) model is given below.
+**Note:** An alternative (arguably, a more OOP) model is given below relating to the `Person` class.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
-This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>
+This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br> However, we opted not to use this model.
+As much as possible, we tried to keep the attributes of `Person` unlinked to other classes to prevent complications in our saving, import and export functionalities.

 <puml src="diagrams/BetterModelClassDiagram.puml" width="450" />